-Gisborne may be a bit harder to get to, but that doesn’t mean there aren’t many Gisborne attractions to see, especially if you have a car to explore further afield.
-History and nature are the main Gisborne attractions I have listed, but if you’re interested in surfing, Gisborne has some of the best breaks in the country.
+Gisborne may be a bit harder to get to, but that doesn’t mean there aren’t many attractions, especially if you have a car to explore further afield.
+History and nature are the main attractions I have listed for Gisborne, but if you’re interested in surfing, Gisborne has some of the best breaks in the country.

 Need a Car?